lunchboxer/kumu-webclient/README.md

 This app also uses fontawesome icons font so you'll need to copy the solid font files into the directory `public/font-awesome`

+It also serves the nunito font locally, so that should be copied from node_modules/nunito-fontface into `public/nunito`

 ...then start webpack:

 ```bash